 To find out the length of your program, visit the Programs page and choose the program that interests you.

 As an online student, you will have access to all of the same resources as our on-ground students.
-Students have access to Keiss Library, the Career Development Center, and our Academic Resource Center.
+Students have access to Keiss Library, the Career Development Center, and our Student Success Center.

 To facilitate online courses, we use Canvas, a virtual learning environment, and course management system.
 Typically, assignments and discussion boards will be posted through Canvas at the beginning of each week.

 The online format operates under an asynchronous learning format, so the coursework is done at your own pace within the parameters of assignment deadlines.